 6.2.2.5 At the beginning of 6.2.2.5 renumber 6.2.2.5.1 as 6.2.2.5.0 and insert the following new Note at the end (after the definition of “Verify”).

+[This is not usual numbering for RID/ADR/ADN.
+See if we remain aligned with the numbering of the UN Model Regulations.]

 “NOTE: In this subsection when separate assessment is used the term pressure receptacle shall refer to pressure receptacle, pressure receptacle shell, inner vessel of the closed cryogenic receptacle or closure, as appropriate.”